SalomePlatform/shaper/src/SketchPlugin/doc/curveFittingFeature.rst

     :param list: points for the curve.
     :param boolean: flag to make the curve periodic.
     :param boolean: flag to make the curve closed but not periodic.
-    :return: Created B-spline curve.
+    :return: interpolated curve.

 Result
 """"""

-The created B-spline curve appears in the view.
+The interpolated curve appears in the view.

 .. image:: images/curvefitting_interpolation_res.png
 	   :align: center